monarch-initiative/mondo/docs/editors-guide/a-protege-setup.md

 ### Switching ID range

-If you edit another ontology besides Mondo, you will need to switch your ID range.
-Protege (unfortunately) does not remember the last prefix or ID range that you used when you switch between ontologies.
-Therefore we need to manually update this each time we switch ontologies.
-See [instructions here](https://oboacademy.github.io/obook/howto/switching-ontologies/).
+Protege 5.6 manages ID ranges for you automatically and these instructions are not needed.

+If you are you using an older version of Protege, see the [instructions here](https://oboacademy.github.io/obook/howto/switching-ontologies/).

 ## User details